sophie-murthy/ULC-Session-Manager/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can edit my profile
+4. as an admin, I can register new tutors and new students
+5. as an admin, I can view and edit all sessions (in progress, pending, and completed)
-4. as a user, I can view all of the grocery lists I've created in a single list
+6. as a tutor, I can add new sessions and view all of my sessions (in progress, pending, and completed)
-5. as a user, I can add items to an existing grocery list
+7. as a tutor, I can end and evaluate sessions
-6. as a user, I can cross off items in an existing grocery list
+8. as a tutor, I can edit my sessions
+9. as a

 ## Research Topics